liliaungurean/Regex-Tutorial/Develope/gist-template.md

 The anchors are useed `^` to start of a string and `$` to end a string

 ### Quantifiers

+This example uses `+` to communicate that there is another sequence to be matched as a greedy quantifier.
+It also uses `{2,6}` as another greedy quantification to specify that the input must be a minimum of 2 characters and maximum of 6 characters.

 ### Grouping Constructs